San Diego California, USA Travel Guide

 Some local culinary schools or specialized venues have lessons.
 Focus areas include Mexican or The cuisine of the italian republic.

 San Diego County includes an active agricultural scene.
-Some farms offer tours or direct sales, especially in North County.
+Some farms offer tours or sales directly from, especially in North County.

 A focus on fresh, local ingredients.